 This is an ideal opportunity for guests to unobtrusively observe game at length.
 A night in the Aberdares is unforgettable.
 Elephant herds surround the waterholes, drink and then fade way into the forest.

 Buffalo bulls fight over territory in spectacular battles.
-Sleek Genet cats descend from the trees and slip through halls of the lodge. the Occasionally a Rhino or the elusive Bongo antelope appear and visit the waterhole.
+Sleek Genet cats descend from the trees and slip through halls of the lodge.
+Occasionally a Rhino or the elusive Bongo antelope appear and visit the waterhole.

 The Aberdares can also be explored by vehicle, or on foot.
 There are trekking trails throughout the forests, and across the moorlands.
 A few days spent here is one of Kenya’s best forest treks.